hmc-cs111-spring2016/project-ideas/no-computer.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+The user interacts with this language through dancing, either by practicing on their own or by dancing with a partner.
+Programming looks like the set of moves they plan to execute or a choreographed routine.
+It can also look like a combination they are practicing.
+This is a good way to start picking up the basics of a dance--by learning premade sets--so this would be a useful way to begin learning west coast swing.

 ### Operation (semantics)